HerrRiebmann/Caravan_Leveler_2/README.md

 For more information see [RandomNerdTutorials](https://randomnerdtutorials.com/esp32-over-the-air-ota-programming/)

 ### CustomLibrary
-To prevent me from uploading my credentials to this repository, I´ve created a Library with just my personal informations:
+To prevent me from uploading my credentials to this repository, I´ve created a Library with just my WiFi credentials:

 **Sketches\libraries\Credentials\Credentials.h**